Gene Chizik: Return to North Carolina

 After a multi-year hiatus from coaching, Chizik returned to Chapel Hill and was named assistant head coach for defense, following the departure of defensive coordinator Jay Bateman.
 He replaced Bateman on January 8, 2022.
 Chizik served as the de facto defensive coordinator, with the defense utilizing his preferred scheme, despite Charlton Warren and Tommy Thigpen having co-coordinator titles.
 His 2022 Tar Heel defense finished close to the bottom of the FBS in many statistical categories, ranking 102nd out of 131 teams in total defense.
 Most notably, in an early-season game against Appalachian State, Chizik's defense allowed forty points and 338 total yards of offense in the fourth quarter alone, though the Tar Heels would hang on to win 63–61.
 After the 2023 season, UNC Head Coach Mack Brown announced that Chizik would not return for the 2024 season.

 Media career

 Following his termination from Auburn, Chizik did media work related to football, including ESPNU coverage of National Signing Day and hosting a weekly football radio show on Sirius Satellite Radio in 2013.
 In 2014, he joined the SEC Network as a studio analyst.
 Following his resignation from North Carolina after the 2016 season, he rejoined the SEC Network as an analyst.
 He stepped down from the SEC Network upon his return to North Carolina in 2022.
+His third stint at the network began following his second departure from North Carolina.